 Submit tuition waiver applications two weeks prior to the first day of the term for which the out-of-state tuition is to be waived.
 Petitions or request for waivers submitted after that date will be subject to our institution's Right to Appeal policy.
 Waivers must be renewed annually unless otherwise noted.
-The petition for in-state classification and waiver forms can be found here.
+The petition for in-state classification and waiver forms are available on the EGSC Records Office webpage under the link for FORMS.
 An institution may waive out-of-state tuition for the following waivers if they apply:

-- Border County Residents: Students domiciled in an out-of-state county bordering Georgia, enrolling in a program offered at a location approved by the Board of Regents and for which the offering institution has been granted permission to award Border Resident waivers. - Economic Advantage: As of the first day of classes for the term, an economic advantage waiver may be granted to a U.S. citizen or U.S. legal permanent resident who is a dependent or independent student and provide clear evidence that the student or the student's parent, spouse, or U.S. court-appointed legal guardian has relocated to the State of Georgia to accept full-time self-sustaining employment and has established domicile in the State of Georgia.
+Border County Residents: Students domiciled in an out-of-state county bordering Georgia, enrolling in a program offered at a location approved by the Board of Regents and for which the offering institution has been granted permission to award Border Resident waivers (BoR Minutes, October 2008).

+Economic Advantage: As of the first day of classes for the term, an economic advantage waiver may be granted to a U.S. citizen or U.S. legal permanent resident who is a dependent or independent student and provide clear evidence that the student or the student's parent, spouse, or U.S. court-appointed legal guardian has relocated to the State of Georgia to accept full-time self-sustaining employment and has established domicile in the State of Georgia.
 Relocation to the state must be for reasons other than enrolling in an institution of higher education.
 For U.S. citizens or U.S. legal permanent residents, this waiver will expire 12 months from the date the waiver was granted.